fheisler/instagram_analyzer/README.md

 - [Clean the data](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/02_instagram_analyze_Data_Cleaning.ipynb)
 - [Visualize the data via Matplotlib](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/03_instagram_analyze_Matplotlib.ipynb)

-Make sure you understand the code in this Notebooks as they set the basis for the Flask app.
-Now, we can being the conversion process, from IPython to Flask:
+Make sure you understand the code in these Notebooks as they set the basis for the Flask app.
+Now we can begin the conversion process from IPython to Flask:

 1. *Part One*: Set up the local development environment along with the basic Flask app.
 1. *Part Two*: Add in the back-end logic to access the Instagram API, process the data with Pandas/Numpy, and create the charts with Matplotlib.